abulte/snsrv/README.md

 # simplenote_srv

-__attempt to create a fully featured server to implement the simplenote api (and be compatible with current unofficial simplenote clients)__
+__attempt to create a SimpleNote server clone (at least the api part)__

+## features

+- aims to be 100% compatible with simplenote api (this means you should be able to point your simplenote client to the address of this server and it will work out of the box)
+- multiuser, secure, etc...
+- scalable with mongodb, and flask structure

+## dependencies

 The following software and libraries are used: